Career-Nandish/SQL/README.md

 Jump to directory [here](Hackerrank%20Challenges/)

-### &#9679; Purpose:
-Welcome to my HackerRank SQL Challenges repository!
-Here's why I'm engaging in these challenges and what you can expect from this collection:

-### &#9679; Learning Journey:
 This repository captures my journey in mastering SQL through HackerRank challenges.
 By tackling a diverse range of problems, I aim to strengthen my SQL skills and deepen my understanding of database querying.

-### &#9679; Skill Enhancement:
-HackerRank offers a platform to hone specific aspects of SQL, from basic queries to complex database manipulations.
-Each challenge provides an opportunity to enhance my problem-solving skills in the context of real-world scenarios.

-### &#9679; Documentation of Progress:
-This repository serves as a documentation of my progress and growth as a SQL enthusiast.
-You'll find solutions, explanations, and reflections on each challenge, showcasing how I approach and solve SQL problems over time.

-### &#9679; Community Engagement:
-I encourage fellow SQL enthusiasts, learners, and developers to explore, learn, and share insights.
-Feel free to provide feedback, suggest improvements, or collaborate on alternative solutions.
-Let's foster a community of continuous learning.

-### &#9679; Explore the Challenges:
-Dive into the challenges, explore the solutions, and join me on this learning journey.
-Whether you're a seasoned SQL developer or just starting, let's connect, learn, and elevate our SQL skills together.

 ### &#9679; Completition Certificates